 As a dog owner, you likely take pride in the things you do for the canine in your care.

 The walks, the games, the cuddles, and training.
 You do things yourself because nothing builds a bond with your dog better than doing stuff together.
+And we all that the bond between you and your dog is priceless.

 But you may choose to leave grooming to the professionals.